1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 Transportation utilizes asset management as a way to effectively and efficiently allocate resources, measure performance, and track infrastructure needs.
 PBOT’s Asset Management Advisory Committee (which includes engineers and operations staff as well as maintenance, finance, and information technology managers) sets the priorities for asset management within the bureau and helps implement those priorities into business practices.

-The new Pavement Management System (PMS) enables reporting on condition of streets based upon a new visual inspection methodology.
-With this new system, Transportation can determine maintenance timing and needs on all arterial, collector and local streets that Transportation owns and maintains.
-The new PMS will help the Portland Bureau of Transportation effectively and efficiently prioritize the allocation of revenue to address pavement needs.
+PBOT's Pavement Management System (PMS) enables reporting on condition of streets based upon a new visual inspection methodology.
+With this system, Transportation can determine maintenance timing and needs on all arterial, collector and local streets that Transportation owns and maintains.
+The PMS will help the Portland Bureau of Transportation effectively and efficiently prioritize the allocation of revenue to address pavement needs.

 Transportation currently conducts condition monitoring on pavement, bridges, structures, street lights, and traffic signal infrastructure.
 PBOT is working with engineers and technology staff to expand condition monitoring to guardrail and warning and regulatory signs.
 Condition monitoring will allow PBOT to plan for appropriate preventive maintenance, rehabilitation or replacement needs and budget accordingly.

 PBOT is in the process of conducting a risk assessment for failure of assets.
 Criteria for assessing consequences and likelihood of failure have been created and are being applied to transportation assets.
 A risk registry, identifying failure modes and assigning risk of failure, will be created.